Bernie Sanders Blasts Jake Tapper For Framing Question Around A ‘Republican Talking Point’

 — USA TODAY (@USATODAY) July 31, 2019

-Sanders made headlines Tuesday when he spoke with rapper Cardi B to create a 2020 campaign video addressing climate change, student debt, and the minimum wage.
+Sanders made headlines Tuesday when he spoke with rapper Cardi B about creating a 2020 campaign video addressing climate change, student debt, and the minimum wage.
 CNN reports that the goal was reportedly to mobilize young voters and get them engaged in politics.

 “We (are) working on a way to involve more young people in the political process,” Sanders said.
 “The future of America depends on young people.
 They are voting in large numbers, but not large enough numbers.”